Splash Damage: Tencent buyout (2020 – present)

 In March 2020, Splash Damage announced a new partnership, this time with Google Stadia.
 Outcasters was announced in July 2020 as an exclusive title for the Google Stadia platform, and published by Stadia Games & Entertainment.
 Outcasters is a competitive online multiplayer top-down shooter set in a stylised "vinyl world", and launched on 3 December 2020.
 It is one of a small number of titles to take advantage of Stadia’s Crowd Play and Crowd Choice features, allowing viewers to play the game with a streamer.
 However, following the shut down of Stadia Games and Entertainment in February 2021, the publishing rights for Outcasters reverted back to Warchest on 31 May 2021.

 On 23 December 2020 Tencent officially acquired Splash Damage’s parent company Leyou.
-In a blog post published at the time, the studio stressed that they would be retaining their independence and will "operate as an independent entity within the Tencent family".
+In a blog post published at the time, the studio stressed that it would be retaining its independence and will "operate as an independent entity within the Tencent family".
 CEO Richard Jolly further expanded on this in an interview with gamesindustry.biz where he also spoke about Splash Damage’s expansion, future projects and plans.
 Radius Maxima was rebranded Splash Damage Group in February 2021.

-On 13 October 2021 Splash Damage announced that they are working on a “brand new game in an original sci-fi universe”.
+On 13 October 2021 Splash Damage announced that it is working on a “brand new game in an original sci-fi universe”.
 No further details are known about the project, but it is one of “several ambitious projects” in production at the studio.

 On 8 December 2022, during the 2022 Game Awards, it was announced Splash Damage's next game would be Transformers: Reactivate, a 1-4 player online action game based on the franchise of the same name.

 On 9 December 2022 it was announced Splash Damage had acquired the Derby-based games studio Bulkhead, for an undisclosed sum.

 On 16 March 2023 Splash Damage, along with streamers Shroud and Sacriel, announced a partnership on a new project called "Project Astrid", an open-world survival game.

 On 8 January 2025 it was announced that Splash Damage had ceased development on Transformers: Reactivate and would be scaling down the studio.

 On the 26th September 2025, it was confirmed that Splash Damage had been sold by Tencent to an unknown group of private equity investors.

+On 26 February 2026, Splash Damage acquired Scum developer Gamepires from Jagex.
+Gamepires joined Splash Damage Group, with Ben Hopkinson, previously Splash Damage’s chief financial officer, becoming CEO of the group.
+The acquisition was backed by Emona Capital.